-This bulletin provides guidance on the application of rules for the 2021 BC Electrical Code Regulation.
-The requirements may vary depending on the local municipal authorities that have jurisdiction.
-Installers should consult with those local authorities before starting work to determine their requirements.
+This bulletin provides guidance on the application of rules for the 2024 BC Electrical Code Regulation.
+The requirements of local municipal authorities having jurisdiction may vary.
+Installers should consult with local authorities having jurisdiction before starting work to determine their requirements.